AdobeDocs/experience-platform.de-DE/help/sources/tutorials/api/create/marketing-automation/oracle-eloqua.md

 ## Nächste Schritte

-In diesem Tutorial haben Sie eine [!DNL Oracle Eloqua] Basisverbindung mit [!DNL Flow Service] API.
+By following this tutorial, you have created an [!DNL Oracle Eloqua] base connection using the [!DNL Flow Service] API.
 Sie können diese Basis-Verbindungs-ID in den folgenden Tutorials verwenden:

-* [Struktur und Inhalt einer Marketing-Automatisierungsquelle mithilfe des [!DNL Flow Service] API](../../explore/marketing-automation.md)
+* [Explore the structure and contents of your data tables using the [!DNL Flow Service] API](../../explore/tabular.md)
 * [Erstellen Sie einen Datenfluss, um Daten zur Marketing-Automatisierung mit der [!DNL Flow Service] API](../../collect/marketing-automation.md)